 Enter approximate start and end dates next to each task.
 As you go, you’ll notice that your chart begins to populate.

 If you want to track entire phases as well as individual tasks, enter them in.
-The above Gantt chart example uses all caps to track phases and title case for individual tasks.
+The above Gantt chart example uses all caps to track phases and title cases for individual tasks.
 You can also see how phases overlap individual tasks.

-1. Gantt Chart in Excel
+1. How to Make a Gantt Chart in Excel

 Creating Gantt charts in Excel is a common practice and one you’ll likely come across in your work.
 Excel doesn’t have a predefined Gantt chart, but the “Stacked Bar” feature is your friend, allowing you to show project progression.

-Here’s an example of an Excel Gantt chart. gantt chart example: excel
+Here’s an example of an Excel Gantt chart.

-2. Gantt Chart in PowerPoint
+2. How to Make a Gantt Chart in PowerPoint

 Want to include a Gantt chart in your next PowerPoint presentation?
 Use this PowerPoint example as your guide.